AnuTau/-New-Project/README.md

 * Problem 1 - It deals with automated drone servuilance.
 Allowing for more accurate overview and operations
 * Problem 2 - Provides a delivery system that does the job in half the time.
 * etc.

-## How is it used?
-Within the enviromental sector it will help with iradicating illegal hunters and poachers.
-This will be used to assist game rangers capture poachers and illegal hunters.

-Drones are more formally known as unmanned aerial vehicles (UAVs) or unmanned aircraft systems (UASes).
-Essentially, a drone is a flying robot that can be remotely controlled or fly autonomously through software-controlled flight plans in their embedded systems, working in conjunction with onboard sensors and GPS.